Cicero Personal Injury Lawyers

-Rosenfeld Injury Lawyers is committed to providing the highest quality representation for people injured in Cicero, Illinois.
+Rosenfeld Injury Lawyers LLC is committed to providing the highest quality representation for people injured in Cicero, Illinois.
 Our attorneys appreciate the impact an accident can have on an individual and those close to them.
 When it comes to representing people in Cicero personal injury, medical malpractice, nursing home abuse and automobile accidents, you can rest assured that our office is on your side.

 Personal Injury Law is all we do.
-We invite you to contact our law office for a free case review so we may assess your case and provide you with our feedback with respect to your rights under Illinois law.City Of Notoriety: Cicero, Illinois
+We invite you to contact our law office for a free case review so we may assess your case and provide you with our feedback with respect to your rights under Illinois law.City of Notoriety: Cicero, Illinois

 Cicero stands alone as a town in Cook County, Illinois.
 A suburb of Chicago and speckled with a notorious history, the city of Cicero has had a colorful past.
 Over the last 150 years, the city has had economic ups and downs and had to overcome worldwide speculation and controversy.Hawthorne Works: A Significant Employer & Utility Factory